g0v-data/g0v-hackmd-archive/notes/TOyKqswfSbKCz1sKdJdlRw.md

 ```
 In our `special` layer, we set the color to the value of `revert-layer` in the selector for the `.feature` item.

 This means that every other color in the list of items turns orange, while the `.feature` item becomes green.
-This is because it reverts to the matching property of the previous cascade layer, which we assigned as green.

 Below is an image of the result: